ayeshaimran761/fake-news-detector/README.md

 # fake-news-detector
-this is a new repository
+This is a new repository.